peterheesterman/jjparse/README.md

 Javascript JSON Parser

   - Simple to read
-  - Get better over time
+  - Getting better over time
   - Benchmark against rust version when i write that

 Parsing will include tokenizing and analyzing.
 The resulting Abstract Syntax